 Survivors who have a physical illness certified by the WTC Health Program, even those that are non-cancerous, may be eligible for compensation from this program.
 (Unfortunately, mental health conditions do not qualify.)
 Registration is open to anybody who was below Canal Street on or after 9/11, whether or not they are currently ill, and is the first step towards filing a VCF claim.
 More information about the process and requirements is available here: http://www.stuyhealth.org/victim-compensation-fund-info/

 Get Started: WTC Health Program and VCF Apps in Three Simple Steps

 StuyHealth is an advocacy and outreach group founded in 2006 to help educate students from Stuyvesant and other area schools about the services available to 9/11 Survivors.
 For questions about either program, links to apply, or help getting your application started, please visit them at www.stuyhealth.org or contact them at [email protected].

-Please spread the work to your former classmates about the rights and benefits available to our Stuyvesant alumni as well as anyone you know who might be eligible for these programs.
-We shared a terrible time together.
-Let’s share the help that’s available as well.
+Please help us spread the word to other classmates about the rights and benefits available to our Stuyvesant alumni as well as other neighborhood students and residents!

 Anyone who worked and/or lived south of Canal Street between Sept.
 11, 2001 and May 30, 2002 and has been diagnosed with cancer (All the hard tumor cancers need to be diagnosed after Sept 11, 2005.
 The blood cancers (leukemia and lymphoma) need to be diagnosed after July 11, 2002 and thyroid cancer after March 11, 2004) and/or pulmonary illnesses in the past 15 years, should: